About Created2Praise

 I began my musical journey at four years of age.
 “I can honestly tell you that I do not remember a time that I was not playing the piano.”
 My first song chorded from the Hymnbook was “Sweet Hour of Prayer.”

-After the end of this era, I had the opportunity to become involved in a large-scale local church.
-However, I realized the immense talent within this big church and felt that I could make a greater difference with a smaller church in the county.
-I accepted the Music Director position in a United Church within Essex County.
-(2000-2020) During the past 20 years was able to introduce contemporary Christian music to an eager choir and congregation.
-It did not take long to establish a choir that would grow over the years.
-Again, we brought the praise team worship style to the congregation that willingly embraced the musical changes.
-Once again, with the Spirit alive within us, our church became a light to the community with Music of praise and worship to our Lord Jesus Christ.
+After this era ended, I accepted the position of Music Director at a United Church in Essex County (2000–2020).
+During those twenty years, I introduced contemporary Christian music to an eager choir and congregation.
+It didn’t take long to establish a growing choir, and once again, we brought the praise team worship style to a congregation that willingly embraced the musical changes.
+With the Spirit alive amongst us, our church became a beacon of light to the community through music of praise and worship to our Lord Jesus Christ.

 A Final Thought